 Revetments

-Traditionally these have been wooden slatted barriers constructed towards the rear of beaches to protect the base of cliffs.
-Energy from waves is dissipated by them breaking against the revetments.
+Traditionally, these have been wooden slatted barriers constructed towards the rear of beaches to protect the base of cliffs.
+Waves breaking against the revetments dissipate energy.

 A wood revetment at Sheringham on the Norfolk coast.

-In recent times concrete revetments have been used in places such as Hornsea.
+Concrete revetments have recently been used in places such as Hornsea.

 Advantages of revetments